 Firstly, reform dataset.
 Here I already have the daily close price of convertible bond market, CSI300&500, treasury bond and corporate bond market, we can use formular to calculate the daily return

+Formular one : Return= (Price1-Price0) / Price0

+And then calculate the monthly return with the help of daily return and formular two.

+Formular two: Returnm=Π(Returni-1)+1

 After that ,we construct correlation matrix for value weighted average monthly return and equal weighted average monthly return to test if the correlation efficient is larger than 80% (determine the efficiency).